 Notes to the CA:

-This implementation programme will be updated as necessary and communicated with tenants, staff and Council/Finance members.
+This implementation programme and a risk assessment will be reviewed on a regular basis and will be updated as necessary and communicated with tenants, staff and Council/Finance members.

 Notes to Tenants: